X

 Pulavarthi Saikiran

-Yeah, so I’m just wondering sir, if you always mention that Dash Pharma is a successful acquisition.
-Just curious.
-From your perspective, how you define this success in terms of acquisition?
-What are the parameters based on which you evaluate on the hindsight basis this is a successful acquisition.
+Yes.
+I’m just wondering, sir, if you always mention that cash is a successful acquisition.
+Just curious from your perspective, how do you define this success in terms of acquisition?
+What are the parameters based on which you evaluate on the hindsight basis this is a successful acquisition?

 Manish Gupta

-So let me respond my way and then Amrit can add from a business perspective but looking at an investment lens, A the business is among the faster growing business within our portfolio.
-B the margins which were about half of Jackson Pal Pharma at the time of acquisition have been already aligned with our overall corporate margin.
-C the business practices or the cash flow generation out of that business is also fully aligned with our own business.
-And finally of course the ROI for the price that we invested, we could certainly have more than double digit returns on our investments within the first year.
+HI.
+So, let me respond my way and then Amrut can add from a business perspective.
+But looking at an investment lens, A, the business is among the fastest-growing business within our portfolio.
+B, the margins, which were about half of Jagsonpal Pharma at the time of acquisition, have been already aligned with our overall corporate margins.
+C, the business practices or the cash flow generation out of that business is also fully aligned with our own business.
+And finally, of course, the ROI or the price that we invested in, we certainly have more than double-digit returns on our investments within the first year.

-So these were the three or four criteria we used to justify this acquisition from a brand or any perspective if we wish to.
-So one more strategic angle I would give it probably added two therapeutic areas because JPL had very limited RPM and that helped us expand our RPM and provide us additional growth engines.
+So, these were the three or four criterias we used to justify this acquisition from a brand or any perspective if we wish to.
+Of course, one more strategic angle I would give is, it probably added are two therapeutic areas because JPL had very limited RPM.
+And that helped us expand our RPM and provide us additional growth engines.

 Pulavarthi Saikiran

-My second question is that in terms of one of the earlier participants question you mentioned in terms of the capital allocation, 1 is an M and D or you also mentioned that if you can’t find anything you will prefer or rather you will find a way to return to the shareholders.
+Understood, sir.
+Sir, my second question is that in terms of one of the earlier participants’ questions, you mentioned in terms of the capital allocation.
+One is an M&A or you also mentioned that if you can’t find anything, you will prefer or rather you will find a way to return to the shareholders.
 Do you foresee any other way of putting the cash to work to expand the existing business organically?
-I do understand that you follow the asset light model, but do you foresee a scenario where you would like to put some cash to work in terms of expanding the distribution or maybe adding few more therapeutic areas?
+I do understand that you follow the asset-light model, but do you foresee a scenario where you would like to put some cash to work in terms of expanding the distribution or maybe adding a few more therapeutic areas?
 Is that something which you would like to consider?

 Manish Gupta